 Prices incl.
 VAT plus shipping costs

-Available immediately, delivery time 1-5 business days
+Available immediately, ships within 1-5 business days

 - Order number: 59760

 Magic with a Copper/Silver Coin contains a compilation of tricks with a double-sided coin.
 Most... more

 Magic with a Copper/Silver Coin contains a compilation of tricks with a double-sided coin.
 Most tricks are simple and easy to do, such as the transposition of a copper coin and a silver coin from hand to hand.
 Twelve tricks and variations are presented and taught.
 The book is soft bound with thirty-two numbered pages.

 - The Gimmicked Coin